echedev/theseus-navigator/README.md

 ## Other

 ###### Examples
-Please check the example app that has included in the package for more detailed code samples.
+For more detailed code samples, please see the [example project](./example) which contains the working demo app.

 ###### Coming Updates
 - Handling return values from destinations